Acknowledgement of Country

 Section 4: Good Practice Principles

 As a frontline worker, it is likely that you face diverse and complex situations on a day-to-day basis – some of which you may not have come across before in either your personal or professional life.
-In these situations, there is often not much time to pause and reflect; and it is common for us to respond based on the attitudes, assumptions and deeply held beliefs that we are not always conscious of.
+In these situations, there is often not much time to pause and reflect; and it is common for us to respond based on assumptions and beliefs that we are not always conscious of holding.

 The following good practice principles have been developed to help guide you through complex situations involving potential or actual forced marriage.
 They are designed to be quick reference points when engaging with communities on the ground.
-The principles have been refined in collaboration with a range of stakeholders across a range of sectors, as well as people with lived experience, and are underpinned by standards of good practice in most community and health sectors:
+The principles have been refined in collaboration with a range of stakeholders across sectors, as well as people with lived experience, and conform to standards of good practice in most community and health sectors:

 1. Know your role and practise self-care